telerik/ajax-docs/controls/captcha/troubleshooting/using-webfarm-or-webgarden-environment.md

 ---
-title: Using WebFarm or WebGarden EnvRadCaptcha for ASP.NET AJAX Documentationironment
+title: Using WebFarm or WebGarden Environment
 page_title: Using WebFarm or WebGarden Environment | RadCaptcha for ASP.NET AJAX Documentation
 description: Using WebFarm or WebGarden Environment
 slug: captcha/troubleshooting/using-webfarm-or-webgarden-environment